 On Oct.
-30, 2018, Pennsylvania Gov. Tom Wolf signed into law a gambling expansion package that will legalize and regulate online casino games, as well as daily fantasy sports and potentially sports betting.
+30, 2017, Pennsylvania Gov. Tom Wolf signed into law a gambling expansion package that legalized and regulated online casino games, plus daily fantasy sports and sports betting.

 The new legislation legalizes a diverse range of online gaming activity, including: